Validating Shareback Readiness

 • No unexpected duplicate patient records are created

-Successful validation indicates that the system has accepted, associated, and marked the data as eligible for shareback based on current matching and eligibility rules.
-It does not guarantee when or how often the data will be retrieved by external organizations.
+Successful validation indicates that the system has accepted and associated the data and that it is ready for shareback based on current matching behavior.
+It does not guarantee when or how often the data will be retrieved.

 Common Scenarios

-The following outcomes are expected during sandbox testing and reflect how the system evaluates submitted data.
+The following outcomes are expected during sandbox testing and reflect how the system processes submitted data.

 New Patient Created